sbagul077/reddit-app/README.md

 ##  Show Your Support

-If you like this project, give it a on GitHub!
+If you like this project, give it a star on GitHub!